Facilitation Training Online Workshops

 This was my first big major shift in my career with how I help people to learn, develop, and get the motivation and mindset to take action.
 It took me some time to change but I’m glad I did.
 Over 1 million people have gotten the chance to experience activities I’ve designed for others to facilitate or facilitated myself.
 This wouldn’t have been the case if I didn’t gain awareness and learn simple tools, techniques, and activities I could easily design my sessions around and facilitate.
 I would like to train you on these methods!
 I've put together my favorite tools, techniques, and activities for you in this short program.
 You don't need to do a 7 year Ph.D. program like I did...just get started by learning the most important insights and the practical tools and activities you can use now in just a couple of hours.

 Do you want to do this workshop as a group or have Darin on-site with your audience?
 We can also help with with a very deep and transformational facilitator training program or course ranging from 1 day to 5 days in length.
 Email me at Darin (at) DarinEich.com.

 Innovation Step-by-Step: How to Create & Develop Ideas for your Challenge and Root Down & Branch Out: Best Practices for Leadership Development Programs.

 Darin's passion involves helping people to become themselves, find and live their strengths, and become more creative, innovative and successful leaders.
 Darin is a conference keynote speaker and helps institutions develop leadership programs & retreats.
 He also facilitates professional brainstorming and innovation sessions for large organizations.

-What do people learn from this online workshop on facilitation tools and techniques?
+What do people learn from the training workshops on facilitation tools and techniques?
 Read some of the reflections and comments we've received to learn what people found helpful and are taking action on in the sessions they lead.